xencon/csr/README.md

 ### Assertions

-Refer to the CSR spreadsheet and identify a test and update the `assert.vars` file for your system with the asserted value.
+Refer to the CSR spreadsheet, identify a test and update the `assert.vars` file for your system with the asserted value.
 ```
 # Expected values